-Chromium was discovered in the late 1790s.
-But it was not until the late 1950s that the biological importance of the element caught the eye of scientists.
+Chromium was discovered in the late 1790s; however, it was not until the late 1950s that the biological importance of the element caught the eye of scientists.
 At that time, researchers found that a component found in Saccharomyces cerevisiae, also known as brewer’s yeast, was able to inhibit the aged-based decrease in the ability to preserve regular amounts of blood sugar in rats.
 Eventually, investigators determined that chromium was the responsible component.

 The precise role of a water-soluble compound, which includes chromium and helps insulin maintain proper blood sugar levels, also known as the Glucose Tolerance Factor, is not well understood.
-However, it is believed that this aids cellular insulin absorption by helping move insulin across the membranes of a cell.
+However, it is believed that this aids cellular insulin absorption by helping to move insulin across the membranes of a cell.
 The ability to stimulate insulin absorption has led some to believe that chromium plays an anabolic role in the body.